 Born 1976, New Orleans

-California-based artist Anne-Louise Ewen paints vivacious gestural works that emphasize brush work, color and above all, freedom.
-Ewen’s work includes paintings, prints, drawings, sculpture, ceramics, and books.
+California-based artist Anne-Louise Ewen paints vivacious gestural works that emphasize brush work, color, and above all, freedom.
+Her work includes paintings, monotype prints, drawings, sculpture, ceramics, and books.

-Long before that, in the summer between second and third grade, Ewen met one of her first art mentors in a chance encounter and spent that summer learning the fundamentals of drawing with charcoal and encouraged her to draw every day, a formative experience which established visual art as a core element of her life.
+Long before her migration, a chance encounter in the summer between second and third grade introduced Ewen to one of her first art mentors who, over the subsequent months, taught her the fundamentals of drawing with charcoal and encouraged her to draw every day, a formative experience which established visual art as a core element of her life.